viivgit/asoiaf-summary/README.md

 It will:
 * download the HTML files necessary (and only them)
 * clean them so that only the text remains, and a few other pieces of information such as a small Navigation section, and the places where the chapter takes place
-* build an Epub with a cover and Table of contents out of the cleaned files
+* build an Epub with a cover and Table of Contents out of the cleaned files
 * convert that Epub to AZW3 (for Kindle), MOBI (for older e-readers not supporting Epub), and PDF
 * the files produced will appear in the folder where you downloaded the code with the file name `asoiaf-summary` and their respective extensions